oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The corresponding JIDL representation would be:

 ```
-// Example definition of a boolean datatype
+// Example JIDL definition of a boolean datatype
   AccessGranted = Boolean   // Result of access control decision
 ```